 Can the agency integrate with our accounting or ERP system?

-Some larger agencies offer integration with common accounting platforms, providing automated case submission and real-time status updates.
-For smaller engagements, regular reporting (weekly or monthly) with standardised formats typically suffices.
-Ask about their reporting capabilities during evaluation.
+Some larger agencies offer integration with common accounting platforms.
+For smaller engagements, regular reporting with standardised formats typically suffices.